Risto-Stevcev/bs-declaredom/README.md

 ## Tree Shaking

-This library generates `es6` output, allowing you to leverage tree-shaking using rollup or webpack.
+This library generates `es6-global` and `commonjs` output so you can use the es6 output for tree-shaking using rollup or webpack and the commonjs output for a nodejs backend.
 The resulting bundle won't include any exports that you aren't using, such as HTML nodes or CSS.

 Use rollup + google closure compiler on your final bundle if you want to get the most out of tree